Andrettin/Wyrmsun/readme.txt

 * Editor
 - Fixed issue which caused certain custom units to be transformed into pre-existing ones when the map starts.
 - Fixed issue which caused the interface for setting graphics for custom item types to not work.
+- A unit type's drops may now be set through the editor.

 * Quests
 - Goblin Barbarians and Warlords are now present in the Caverns of Flame quest.